malsch/occupationCoding/README.md

 ## Note that the code `-9999` has a special meaning: It is always predicted with very low pred.prob and stands for all codes that have no evidence of being appropriate.
 Consider the second answer: There are 1291 allowed codes in the target classification used here.
 Code 83124 has probability 0.67 and every other code has probability 0.000256, for a total probability of 0.67 + 1290 * 0.000256 = 1.
 ```

-I expect there are two main use cases for this algorithm: automated coding and computer-assisted coding.
-With (semi-)automated coding, the computer automatically selects the code that it finds to be most likely (at least if ``pred.prob`` is above a user-defined threshold).
+I expect there are two main use cases for this algorithm: *(semi-)automated coding* and *computer-assisted coding*.

+With *(semi-)automated coding*, the computer automatically selects the code that it finds to be most likely (at least if ``pred.prob`` is above a user-defined threshold).
 The code for semi-automated coding would look something like this:

 ``` r
 threshold <- 0.8 # only for demonstration purposes
 resCombined[, .SD[which.max(pred.prob), list(ans, predicted = ifelse(pred.prob > threshold, pred.code, "no prediction"), pred.prob)], by = id]
 ```

-With computer-assisted coding, the computer suggests a number of codes (say, 5) and a human coder would select the most appropriate one from the list of suggestions.
-Building a user interface to support this mode of coding is beyond the scope of this package.
+With *computer-assisted coding*, the computer suggests a number of codes (say, 5) and a human coder would select the most appropriate one from the suggested list.
+For this mode, a well-designed user interface would facilitate the human work enormously, but this is beyond the scope of this package.

 ### For Programmers